 Out-of-Network Providers have not agreed to accept the Allowable Fee as full payment for Covered Medical Expenses.
-Out-of-Network Providers may be able to bill the difference between the amount that We pay, if any, and the amount of their billed charge (the balance billed amount).
+Out-of-Network Providers can bill the difference between the amount that We pay, if any, and the amount of their billed charge (the balance billed amount).
 Member will be responsible for the balance billed amount.
 We may pay you directly for Out-Network Providers.
-Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
+Effective January 1, 2022, when You receive emergency care or get treated by an Out-Of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
 See "Surprise Billing" in this Policy for additional information.